balajiregt/dashboard-platform/README.md

 ## 🎯 **What This Platform Solves**

-### **Before (Individual Results)**
-- ❌ Each QA engineer has their own test results
-- ❌ No team-wide visibility or collaboration
-- ❌ Difficult to track overall project quality
-- ❌ Scattered test reports across different systems
-- ❌ No centralized analytics or reporting
-- ❌ **Single point of failure** - server hosted on team leader's machine

 ### **After (Centralized Platform)**
 - ✅ **Single source of truth** for all QA results
 - ✅ **Team-wide visibility** and collaboration